NobUwU/NobUwU/README.md

 I have made a lot of irregular and weird projects and I hope as time progresses my projects will become even more absurd, but out of all of them here are some I believe are worth considering.

-• [Animiru](https://animiru.net) - *Animiru is a free to watch anime platform.*
+• [Animiru](https://animiru.net) - *Animiru is a free to watch anime platform.
+For any legal issues please see [Animiru DMCA](https://github.com/Animiru/Animiru/blob/master-uwu/DMCA.md#legal-disclaimer)*
-*Please note this site is not infringing/violating any laws, it is simply crawling other sites that are violating terms/laws and making it easier to access thier content.
-I am not affiliated with any of the parties doing so.*

 • [yuasharder](https://github.com/NobUwU/yuasharder) - *Yuasharder is a package for clustering and sharding bots utilizing Discord Eris.*